Taiwan train crash kills 36 in deadliest rail tragedy in decades

-TAIPEI (Reuters) -At least 36 people were killed and some 70 remain trapped in wreckage after a Taiwan train derailed in a tunnel on Friday when it apparently hitting a truck.
+TAIPEI (Reuters) - At least 36 people were killed and some 70 remain trapped in wreckage after a Taiwan train derailed in a tunnel on Friday when it apparently hit a truck.

 The crash, which also injured more than 40 passengers, is the island’s worst rail disaster in at least four decades.